 You may need any of the following:

-- Antivenom: This is the main treatment for poisonous snake bites.
-Most, but not all, poisonous snake bites need this treatment.
-This is most effective if given within four hours after you are bitten.
-It neutralizes the venom in your body, preventing it from causing more damage.
-You may need more than one dose of antivenom.
-People who are allergic to papaya or other vaccines may be allergic to antivenom.
-Tell your healthcare provider if you are allergic to any of these or have other allergies or medical conditions.
+- Antivenom is the main treatment for most poisonous snake bites.
+Antivenom is most effective if given within 4 hours of a snake bite.
+It neutralizes the venom, preventing it from causing more damage.
+You may need more than 1 dose.
+Tell your healthcare provider if you are allergic to papaya or other vaccines.
+You may be allergic to antivenom.
+Also tell your provider if you have other allergies or medical conditions.

 - Td vaccine is a booster shot used to help prevent tetanus and diphtheria.
 The Td booster may be given to adolescents and adults every 10 years or for certain wounds and injuries.